praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ![Player Extension Sample Rule](/help/assets/ext-va-sp-rule.png)

-After you have saved this rule, you will need to add it to a Library, and then build and deploy so that you can test the behavior.
+After you have saved this rule, you will need to add it to a library, and then build and deploy so that you can test the behavior.